A Brief History of Podcasting

 Libsyn, another early podcast hosting service that remains the value leader today, said 45 million people listened to and watched podcasts off the Libsyn network in the first quarter of 2006, a 200% increase from the same period in the previous year.

-Todd Cochran's Blubrry emerged after that and grew to become another dominant distribution services.
+Todd Cochran’s Blubrry emerged after that and grew to become another dominant distribution service.

-We promised we’d open up our podcasting playbooks here today and give you some real insight into how we’re all using podcasts to reach niche audience, so I’ll give you a brief over view of how I got into this area.
+We promised we’d open up our podcasting playbooks here today and give you some real insight into how we’re all using podcasts to reach niche audiences, so I’ll give you a brief overview of how I got into this area.

 At iPressroom, a company I founded, we introduced integrated podcast hosting and RSS feed generation into the service in January 2005.